 1/4 teaspoon organic oregano

 1/4 teaspoon organic thyme

 1/4 teaspoon organic rosemary

 60 grams (2/3 cup) grated organic cheddar cheese

 fine sea salt and black pepper to taste

-High Altitude – Bake 350°F for 20 minutes for the first par bake, remove beans and parchment paper and bake again for 10 minutes.
-Once filled, bake for 35 minutes, until set.
+- High Altitude – Parbake at 350°F for 15 minutes, remove parchment paper and weights and bake for another 10 minutes.
+Once filled, bake for 35 to 40 minutes, until set.